19hours/sg-statutes/Acts/Choice of Court Agreements Act.md

 (b) the time for applying for a review of or for appealing against the foreign judgment in the State of origin has not expired.

-(3) A refusal to recognise or enforce a foreign judgment, the setting aside of an order (made pursuant to an application under section 13(1)) that recognises or enforces a foreign judgment, or a postponement of the recognition or enforcement of a foreign judgment, under subsection (2) does not preclude a subsequent application for the recognition, or recognition and enforcement, of that judgment when —
+(3) A refusal to recognise or enforce a foreign judgment, the setting aside of an order (made pursuant to an application under section 13(1)) that recognises or enforces a foreign judgment, or a postponement of the recognition or enforcement of a foreign judgment, under subsection (2), does not preclude a subsequent application for the recognition, or recognition and enforcement, of that foreign judgment when —

 (a) the review or appeal mentioned in subsection (2)(a) has been disposed of; or

-(b) the time for applying for a review or for appealing mentioned in subsection (2)(b) has expired.
+(b) the time for applying for a review of or for appealing against the foreign judgment mentioned in subsection (2)(b) has expired.

 (4) Where —